Investigating germinal centre B cell biology

 I graduated with a Bsc (Hons) (Microbiology and Immunology) from the University of Otago, New Zealand, in 2014.
 During that time I was grateful to complete summer studentships with Dr David Izon at the St Vincent’s Institute of Medical Research, Melbourne, looking at Leukaemic stem cells; and also with Professor Ian Hermans at the Malaghan Institute, Wellington, looking at natural killer T cells.
 My honours thesis at the University of Otago was under the supervision of Dr James Ussher, and addressed ways of improving the diagnosis of leukaemia using flow cytometry.

 My Dphil is funded by the NDM prize studentship.

-Germinal Center B Cells Replace their Antigen Receptors in Dark Zones and Fail Light Zone Re-entry when Immunoglobulin Gene Mutations are Damaging
+Germinal Center B Cells Replace Their Antigen Receptors in Dark Zones and Fail Light Zone Entry when Immunoglobulin Gene Mutations are Damaging